freddyGiant/study-bot/README.md

 ;say <message>
   will say the message prepended with "[nickname of user] says:", or "[username of user] says:" if the user is not using a nickname on that server in DECTalk's default voice.
 Phoneme mode is on.
  -a - studybot will not say the nickname or username of the message author

+;disconnect
+  will disconnect from the channel that that it is in if it is in one
  ```

 Studybot is a Node.js app.
 It interacts with discord through [Discord.js](https://discord.js.org/#/) and uses [DECTalk](https://en.wikipedia.org/wiki/DECtalk) for its voice synthesis.